-It is now officially tax season in the U.S., and InterExchange Au Pair USA would like to provide you with helpful information for filing and paying your taxes for the calendar year 2017.
-The Internal Revenue Service (IRS) considers au pairs employees for tax purposes, so au pairs must file and pay income tax for money earned in the United States in 2017.
-We recognize that filing and paying your taxes can be confusing, so please read the following information carefully and review our Frequently Asked Questions to better understand the tax process.
+It is now officially tax season in the U.S., and InterExchange Au Pair USA would like to provide you with helpful information for filing and paying your taxes for the calendar year 2018.
+The due date for filing is APRIL 15, 2019.
+The Internal Revenue Service (IRS) considers au pairs employees for tax purposes, so au pairs must file and pay income tax for money earned in the United States in 2018.
+We recognize that filing and paying your taxes can be confusing, so please read the following information carefully.

 Please note: The information provided here is provided only for general guidance.
-InterExchange staff and InterExchange Au Pair USA Local Coordinators are not licensed tax advisors and cannot provide official tax advice.
-Please contact a tax advisor for any specific questions you may have.
+InterExchange Staff and InterExchange Au Pair USA Local Coordinators are not licensed tax advisors and cannot provide official tax advice.
+We encourage you to review the links in this message and in the Resources tab in Passport, your online InterExchange portal.
+If you still have questions, you should contact a tax advisor.

 Step 1: Review Your Orientation Training

 Watch the section on Understanding Compensation, Regulations, and Taxes in our Know Before You Go online training.
+The tax information section begins at minute 28:00.
 You can find this Orientation video under the Resources tab on Passport.
 Pay special attention to Lesson 6, Part 3.

 Step 2: Calculate Your Earnings